 All of your income for the project year should be included here.
-This may include the sale of birds, show premiums prior to the Brevard fair, egg sales, sponsor income given to support your project, and more.
+This may include the sale of birds prior to the fair, show premiums prior to the Brevard fair, egg sales, sponsor income given to support your project, and more.